Culture of Austria: Literature

 Austrian literature can be divided into two main divisions, namely the period up until the mid 20th century, and the period subsequent, after both the Austro-Hungarian and German empires were gone.
 Austria went from being a major European power, to being a small country.
 In addition, there is a body of literature that some would deem Austrian but is not written in German.

-Complementing its status as a land of artists, Austria has always been a country of great poets, writers, and novelists.
-It was the home of novelists Arthur Schnitzler, Stefan Zweig, Thomas Bernhard, and Robert Musil, and of poets Georg Trakl, Franz Werfel, Franz Grillparzer, Rainer Maria Rilke, and Adalbert Stifter.
+Austria was home to novelists Arthur Schnitzler, Stefan Zweig, Thomas Bernhard, and Robert Musil, and of poets Georg Trakl, Franz Werfel, Franz Grillparzer, Rainer Maria Rilke, and Adalbert Stifter.
 Famous contemporary Austrian playwrights and novelists include Elfriede Jelinek and Peter Handke.